 When you play a simulation, it will run until a problem is encountered in your supply chain model.
 Then it will stop and show you where the point of failure occurred.
 To fix this problem you go back to the edit screen and make changes to the supply chain model.

-See more about simulations at these wiki pages:
+See more about simulations at these online guide pages: